Ell28/Elltours/readme.md

 # Natours app

-Built using the industry standard technologies: Node.js, express, mongoDB, mongoose and many more.
+Built together with Jonas Schemetmenn, teacher at Udemy, using technologies: Node.js, express, mongoDB, mongoose and many more.